 Tips for Travel to Alberta Canada

-Here are some useful pointers to help make travel to Alberta Canada as smooth as possible.
-This information current as of January 1, 2008, and while the information below is a helpful general summary, it should not be considered official regulations, and is only menat to assist you in preparing for a visit to Alberta.
+This information current as of January 1, 2008, and while the information below is a helpful general summary, it should not be considered official regulations, and is only meant to assist you in preparing for a visit to Alberta.

 At this point, all alcohol, tobacco and firearms must be declared.
 This process usually goes quickly and you should soon be on your way.
 Remember thousands of travelers enter Canada each day and the process is relatively simple.